BttrDrgn/Arcards/README.md

 # Features
 - 💳 Tap your cards to your NFC capable device to quickly add them to your list
-    - Currently fully supports Eamuse and Eamuse IC cards.
+    - Currently fully supports Eamuse and Eamuse IC cards, however, any RFID/NFC card can be tapped and added.
 - ⚙️ Generate cards directly in the app to use on unofficial networks, some official networks may work

 # Installation